PikachuPenial/Titanmod/PATCHNOTES.md

 - Adjusted view model for the Riot Shield

 - The melee at the end of a gun game ladder is now randomized

+- Renamed the Lewis to the Lewis Gun

 - Fixed AA-12 being considered a rifle instead of a shotgun